 If you are an international student applying to an upper-level undergraduate program at SHRS please contact the SHRS Admissions Office.

-SHRS offers on-campus, hybrid and online programs.
+SHRS offers residential, hybrid and online programs.
 Specific admission requirements including application deadlines, credential evaluation, and English language proficiency requirements are included on the admissions pages of each of our graduate programs.

 Deadlines are set by program or, in some cases set earlier to meet the University of Pittsburgh Office of International Services’ term specific immigration deadlines.